Staff work collaboratively with settings and in partnership with parents:

 Referrals are discussed by the full teaching team at monthly referral moderation meetings.
-Any child who is accepted onto the support service for physical impairment’s caseload will receive an assessment within four working weeks from that meeting.
+Any child who is accepted onto the support service for physical impairment’s caseload will receive an assessment within 4 working weeks from that meeting.

 The work of the service

 After assessment the need for ongoing support is determined by the child’s ability in the following areas:

 - access to the curriculum

 - management of the physical impairment or medical need

 - social relationships

 The time allocated to the support of individual children is governed by their personal situation and varies according to need.